cfchou/hakyll_site/posts/2013-05-11-venture-out-on-canbuildfrom.md

 title: Venture out on CanBuildFrom
 ---

-In this post, I'll loosely follow how the collection library makes use of `CanBuildFrom` to create a trivial collection trait.
+In this post, I'll loosely follow how the collection library uses `CanBuildFrom` and create a trivial collection trait.

 Because nearly every class/trait inherits/mixes in many classes/traits, the
 first thing must be understood is the hierarchy and linearization of classes/traits.
-It's been explained in detail in [Programming in Scala](http://http://www.artima.com/shop/programming_in_scala_2ed).
+It's been explained in detail in Section 12.6 in [Programming in Scala](http://http://www.artima.com/shop/programming_in_scala_2ed).

 I will create a trivial collection class called `Q` which bears no usefulness but can be used for demonstration.
-A couple of entities are also created to cosmetically mimic the Scala collection library 2.10.
+A couple of entities will also be created to cosmetically mimic the Scala collection library 2.10.

 Roughly speaking, I try to imitate the class hierarchy of